Connecticut Business Name Search (Step-by-Step Guide)

 The business owner can choose a descriptive name instead.
-Or, if the business owner wishes to have the same name at the state, as a domain and on social media, he could pick a new business name.
+Or, if the business owner wishes to have the same name in the state, as a domain, and on social media, he could pick a new business name.

 Naming considerations for Connecticut business entities